user1342/Obfu-DE-Scate/README.md

   <img src="/assets/running.gif" width="400" />
 </p>

+# 🙏 Contributions
+Obfu[DE]scate is an open-source project and welcomes contributions from the community.
+If you would like to contribute to Obfu[DE]scate, please follow these guidelines:

+- Fork the repository to your own GitHub account.
+- Create a new branch with a descriptive name for your contribution.
+- Make your changes and test them thoroughly.
+- Submit a pull request to the main repository, including a detailed description of your changes and any relevant documentation.
+- Wait for feedback from the maintainers and address any comments or suggestions (if any).
+- Once your changes have been reviewed and approved, they will be merged into the main repository.

+# ⚖️ Code of Conduct
+Obfu[DE]scate follows the Contributor Covenant Code of Conduct.
+Please make sure [to review](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md). and adhere to this code of conduct when contributing to Obfu[DE]scate.

+# 🐛 Bug Reports and Feature Requests
+If you encounter a bug or have a suggestion for a new feature, please open an issue in the GitHub repository.
+Please provide as much detail as possible, including steps to reproduce the issue or a clear description of the proposed feature.
+Your feedback is valuable and will help improve Obfu[DE]scate for everyone.

 # 💛 Thanks
 This tool wouldn't work without [APKTool](https://ibotpeaches.github.io/Apktool/documentation/)!
 Secondly, many of the examples in this README use the Chess.com app as a base, check it out [here](https://play.google.com/store/apps/dev?id=5068259210636929122).